ensonic/bitwig-timecalc/README.md

 ## Usage

 The shown values are based on the current tempo.
-Simply select the value you need, copy it and paste it into the device
+For each note, you get the duration in ms and the frequency corresponing the wevelength in Hz.
+Simply select the value you need, copy it and paste it into the device.

+The values are empty, if the audio engine is disabled fro the current project.

 ## Tutorials